Determination of the symmetry energy from the neutron star equation of state: Acknowledgments

 \section{Acknowledgments}

-This work was partially supported by national funds from FCT (Fundação para a Ciência e a Tecnologia, I.P, Portugal) under the Projects No. UID/\-FIS/\-04564/\-2019, No. UID/\-04564/\-2020, and No. POCI-01-0145-FEDER-029912 with financial support from Science, Technology and Innovation, in its FEDER component, and by the FCT/MCTES budget through national funds (OE).
+This work was partially supported by national funds from FCT (Fundação para a Ciência e a Tecnologia, I.P, Portugal) under the Projects No. UIDB/FIS/04564/2020, No. UIDP/04564/2020, and No. POCI-01-0145-FEDER-029912 with financial support from Science, Technology and Innovation, in its FEDER component, and by the FCT/MCTES budget through national funds (OE).